txt/plm18/doc/syllabus.md

 Except for officially allowed reasons, your presence in the class if required from day one.
 Late-comers will have to work in their own solo groups (to avoid disruptions to existing groups).

-Note that absences for weddings (your own, or someone else's, is not an offically allowed reason).
+Note that absences for weddings (your own, or someone else's, is not an officially allowed reason).

 Exceptions: this subject  will support students who are absent for any of the following officially allowed reasons: